103 Fun Facts About Bees

-30. A single bee will make about 1/12 of a teaspoon of honey in her lifetime.
+30. Bees make honey.
+In fact, A single bee will make about 1/12 of a teaspoon of honey in her lifetime.

-32. Worker bees have the job of defending the hive.
-They are the ones who may sting you.
+32. If you get a bee sting, it was from a worker bee.
+Worker bees have the job of defending the hive.

-33. Their barbed stinger becomes embedded in mammal skin.
-The bee cannot remove the stinger and it rips from their body – eaving the bee to die.
+33. A worker bee’s barbed stinger becomes embedded in mammal skin.
+The bee cannot remove the stinger and it rips from their body – most honey bees that sting die. 🙁

 34. Bees can easily travel up to 2 miles foraging for food.
 They can go even farther if they have to.